libertyernie/CrosspostSharp/README.md

   * TokenSecret: Gives ArtSync access to your Twitter account (with TokenKey).

 * Inkbunny
-  * DefaultUsername: Username to pre-fill when opening the Inkbunny login window.
+  * Sid: The "sid" value used in the Inkbunny API.
-  * DefaultPassword: Password to pre-fill when opening the Inkbunny login window.
+  * UserId: Your Inkbunny user ID.

 Compiling from Source
 ---------------------